openstack/cinder/HACKING.rst

   sequence of key-value pairs.
 - [C337] Ensure the standard library mock modules is used and not the third party mock library that was needed for Python 2 support.
+- [C338] Log.warn is deprecated.
+Enforce use of LOG.warning.

 General
 -------